Don’t risk HMRC fines.

 If you don’t do anything, HMRC will automatically send you a cheque through the post within 14-45 days from the date on your P800.

 HMRC will either collect the tax you owe through your PAYE tax code or ask you to pay directly.

 This will depend on factors such as whether you’re self-employed or employed and how much tax you owe.

 Each form includes the previous years, so you only need the one from the final year.

-You could still be owed tax from expenses that the HMRC doesn’t know about.
+You could still be owed tax from any expenses or tax reliefs that HMRC doesn’t know about.

 For example, if you work in construction, you might want to claim the mileage allowance.